viamin/task_bridge/README.md

-# omnifocus_sync
+# TaskBridge

-Syncs OmniFocus tasks to an external service
+Syncs OmniFocus tasks to an external service (and vice versa)

+## OmniFocus Setup

+This script uses AppleScript on your Mac to talk to OmniFocus.
+OmniFocus needs to be installed on the computer you're running this script on to work.

 ## Google Tasks Setup